krivanek06/personal_website/src/content/posts/3_creating-a-graphql-server-with-nestjs/3_creating-a-graphql-server-with-nestjs.md

 ---
-title: ''
+title: 'Creating a GraphQL server with NestJS'
-seoTitle: ''
+seoTitle: 'Creating a GraphQL server with NestJS'
-seoDescription: ''
+seoDescription: 'When considering building a server-side application, you might be overwhelmed by the vast majority of...'
-slug:
+slug: 3_creating-a-graphql-server-with-nestjs
-tags: javascript, angular, rxjs, opinion
+tags: javascript, nestjs, graphql
-order:
+order: 3
-datePublished:
+datePublished: 24.10.2022
-readTime:
+readTime: 11
-coverImage: ''
+coverImage: 3_creating-a-graphql-server-with-nestjs.jpg
 ---

 When considering building a server-side application, you might be overwhelmed by the vast majority of technologies you can choose from.